Proud Mary: Ike & Tina Turner version

-Ike and Tina first performed a version of the song on Playboy After Dark on December 3, 1969; episode aired on February 3, 1970.
-They also performed it on The Ed Sullivan Show on January 11, 1970, in the film It's Your Thing (1970), and on Soul Train on April 22, 1972.
+Ike and Tina performed a version of the song on Playboy After Dark on December 3, 1969; episode aired on February 3, 1970.
+They also performed it on The Ed Sullivan Show on January 11, 1970; in the film It's Your Thing (1970); and on a Soul Train episode aired on April 22, 1972.
 The song became a staple in all of their live shows.
 Live versions of the song were released on the albums Live at Carnegie Hall (1971) and Live In Paris (1971).

-The song continued to be an essential part of Tina Turner's performances.
+The song continued to be an essential part of Tina's performances as a solo artist.
 In 1988, a live version was included on the album Tina Live in Europe.
-In the biopic What's Love Got to Do with It, the song is performed in a timeline of events in Ike and Tina Turner's career in which the couple are transformed from an opening act for the Rolling Stones to a major headlining act in the 1970s.
+In the 1993 biopic What's Love Got to Do with It, the song is performed in a timeline of events in Ike (Laurence Fishburne) and Tina Turner (Angela Bassett)'s career in which the couple are transformed from an opening act for the Rolling Stones to a major headlining act in the 1970s.
 Tina re-recorded the song for the biopic's 1993 soundtrack album of the same name.
 This track was released as a promotional single issued to radio stations and DJs.
 Tina Turner's solo performance was later included on her 2004 greatest hits album All the Best.
-After a contestant's take on the song on The X Factor in 2010, it entered the UK Singles Chart at No. 62 and fell to No. 121 the next week; it also entered the Scottish Singles Chart at No. 40.
+After contestants Diva Fever's take on the song on series 7 of The X Factor in 2010, it entered the UK Singles Chart at No. 62 and the Scottish Singles Chart at No. 40.
 Another live version was released in 2009 on the Tina Live album.
 It was recorded on March 21, 2009, in Arnhem, Netherlands as part of Turner's 50th Anniversary Tour.
 Tina also performed duets of "Proud Mary" with Beyoncé and Cher.